 In this article you’ll be introduced to four relationship styles entered into by business partners.
-In the coming weeks I’ll highlight each style in greater detail.
+In the coming weeks I’ll highlight each style in greater detail in four subsequent articles.

 Each style comes with conscious or unconscious assumptions and expectations.
 These in turn contribute in different ways to: